 During the first visit, the dentist can do several things, such as:

-- clean the teeth and provide suggestions for daily care
+cleaning the teeth and providing suggestions for daily care

-I’ve heard that I shouldn’t let my baby fall asleep with a bottle in his mouth.
-Why is that a problem?
+Should my baby fall asleep with a bottle in his mouth?

 The same thing can happen as your child grows and uses a training (sippy) cup.
 Some toddlers will walk around with their cups, taking a little sip here and there.
 Again, the sugar will continually pool around their teeth.
 Encourage children to drink from a cup by their first birthday and discourage frequent or prolonged use of a training (sippy) cup.

 Your child’s diet can also impact his teeth.
 To maintain good oral hygiene and healthy teeth, serve plenty of vegetables, fruits and whole grains.
 Provide nutritious snacks and limit sweets to mealtimes.